vanemeinardi/Getting-and-Cleaning-Data-Course-project/README.md

 ## WHAT YOU FIND IN THIS REPOSITORY

-* CodeBook.md: information about raw and tidy data set and elaboration made to transform them
+* CodeBook.md: information about the variables in thetidy data set.
 * README.md: this file
 * run_analysis.R: R script to transform raw data set in a tidy one tidy.txt